 … so you applied to work at Mercedes-Benz.

 Yes.
-I sent in an unsolicited application!
-One week later, the joint venture's CFO himself responded and offered me an internship.
+I sent in an unsolicited application and one week later, I was offered an internship.
 I then spent six weeks in Shenzhen.
 As a cultural intermediary, my tasks included making sure that the processes and systems were suitable for China and that communication worked.
 I had a lot of responsibility from day one.

-And that is why you stayed here once your assignment was over?
+And that is why you stayed at Mercedes-Benz once your assignment was over?

 That was one of several reasons.
 At Mercedes-Benz, I saw an opportunity to influence the future of technology.
-From the future of mobility and artificial intelligence to blockchain technology – Mercedes-Benz is playing a leading role with respect to the big topics.
+From artificial intelligence to blockchain technology – Mercedes-Benz is playing a leading role with respect to the big topics.
 That is particularly appealing to me.
 I also value diversity.
 A lot of different people with different backgrounds and skills work together here.
 That is very exciting.

 Finance & Controlling